Soundness-preserving composition of synchronously and asynchronously interacting workflow net components: Introduction

+Petri net composition has been extensively studied in the literature.
+Researchers considered various aspects, including \emph{architectural} concepts of compositional modeling and \emph{semantical} issues relating to compositional analysis of Petri net behavior.
+The ubiquity of service-oriented and multi-agent architectures of information systems retains the relevance of further research on these aspects of Petri net composition.

+Wolfgang Reisig, in his recent works \cite{Reisig2018,ReiComp20}, defined a general setting for compositional modeling of service-oriented information systems.
+He addressed \emph{architectural} problems behind the composition of Petri net components in the context of algebraic properties.

+The compositional analysis of \emph{semantical} aspects has been performed for different classes of Petri nets and behavioral properties.
+Among works in this direction, we note the one \cite{Wolf09} by Christian Stahl and Karsten Wolf, who studied the compositional analysis of deadlock-freeness in open Petri nets.

+Boundedness and deadlock-freeness are two components of \emph{soundness} --- the crucial correctness property of \emph{workflow} (WF) nets \cite{Aalstwf02}.
+WF-nets form a class of Petri nets used to model the \emph{control-flow} of processes in information systems.
+The method proposed by C.\,Stahl and K.\,Wolf does not consider the compositional proof of the absence of livelocks --- the third component of soundness.

+Our study is focused on semantical aspects of compositional WF-net modeling, namely, the construction of sound WF-nets from sound models of interacting components.
+The following example illustrates that unregulated interactions of sound WF-nets can easily violate soundness.
+Figure \ref{in_ex} shows two WF-net components $N_1$ and $N_2$.
+They both are sound with respect to their initial and final states, where $s_1$ ($s_2$) is the initial state in $N_1$ ($N_2$), and $f_1$ ($f_2$) is the final state in $N_1$ ($N_2$).

-Suppose $N_1$ and $N_2$ interact synchronously, i.e., they execute a simultaneous activity.
+Let us suppose that $N_1$ and $N_2$ interact \emph{synchronously}, i.e., execute a simultaneous activity.
 Let transitions $c$ and $g$ correspond to this activity.
-Thus, we merge transitions $c$ and $g$, preserving the original arcs, and we achieve a result shown in Fig. \ref{fig:intr_sync}, where the merged transition is denoted by $(c, g)$.
-However, this synchronization produces a deadlock, since a marking with tokens in $p_1$ and $p_2$ is not always reachable.
+Thus, we need to fuse transitions $c$ and $g$, preserving the original arcs.
+Figure \ref{in_ex21} shows the result, where the merged transition is denoted by $(c, g)$.
+This synchronization produces a deadlock since a marking with tokens in $p_2$ and $p_3$ is not always reachable.

-Now suppose $N_1$ and $N_2$ interact asynchronously, i.e., they exchange messages through channels.
+Next, let us suppose that $N_1$ and $N_2$ interact \emph{asynchronously}, i.e., exchange messages through channels.
 Let $N_1$ send messages via transition $d$, and let $N_2$ receive messages via transition $h$.
-Then we add a place $m$ to model a channel between transitions $d$ and $h$ and connect them with this place according to sending and receiving operations assigned to transitions $d$ and $h$.
-We obtain a Petri net shown in Fig. \ref{fig:intr_async}.
-This asynchronous interaction leads to the overflow in the added place $m$ making this system unbounded.
+Then we add a place $m$ to model a channel between transitions $d$ and $h$.
+We need to connect these transitions with the added place according to sending and receiving operations.
+Figure \ref{in_ex22} shows the insertion of a place between transitions $d$ and $h$.
+This asynchronous interaction leads to potential overflow in the added place $m$.
+Therefore, this composition of $N_1$ and $N_2$ is unbounded.